jenkinsci/conventional-commits-plugin/README.md

  - pom.xml (Maven) : need the Maven CLI in the path,
  - package.json (NPM) : need the Npm CLI in the path,
  - chart.yaml (Helm),
- - build.gradle / gradle.properties (Gradle).
+ - build.gradle / gradle.properties (Gradle),
+ - setup.py / setup.cfg / pyproject.toml (Python),
+ - go.mod (GoLang).

 Example of use :
 With a project with a package.json as follows :